 FUNDING AREAS: Education, health, human services, arts and culture, public administration

 IP TAKE: Be ready to do a lot of fundraising and secure support from multiple sources.
 Kerr is all about challenge grants.
 Oklahoma groups have a leg up on other states.

+Learn about past grants and grantees here.
+Kerr does not share its grant amounts.
 Grantmaking preference is given to organizations in Oklahoma, but support also goes to groups in Arkansas, Colorado, Kansas, Missouri, New Mexico, and Texas.
-Kerr provides capital support for brick-and-mortar projects and equipment, program support, and operating support for administrative services.
+Kerr provides capital support for brick-and-mortar projects, equipment, program support, and operating support for administrative services.
 Historically, many Kerr grants have been challenge grants.
 The challenge grants are usually dollar-for-dollar and must be secured within 12 months from the award date.

 Kerr accepts unsolicited letters of inquiry, and the application process begins with a letter of inquiry.
 View upcoming grant application deadlines on the foundation’s calendar.
 Kerr will notify nonprofits if they are invited to send in a full proposal.
 Direct general questions to the staff at 405-749-7991 or to Vice President Laura D. Kerr at firstname.lastname@example.org.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only.)